-Forest honeyis darker in color than other common types of honey.
+Forest honey is darker in colour than other common types of honey.

 It is exceptionally high in mineral and nutrient content: just one teaspoon can equal 2-4 teaspoons of other types of honey.

-In additional to its nutritional value, the higher price is caused by its scarcity and the fact that the amount of honeydew is dependent on climatic conditions.
+In addition to its nutritional value, the higher price is caused by its scarcity and the fact that the amount of honeydew is dependent on climatic conditions.

 It comes mostly from the leafy and mixed mountain forests from the areas of Donovaly and Spiš.